BumblebeeBat/PinkFairy/docs/off_line_limit_order_channel.md

 So, you make a channel like this and both sign it.

 ```
-You have: 0, partner has: $2, contract has: $1500, contract code: "
+You have: 0, partner has: $2,
+contract has: $1500, contract code: "
-    The channel can only be closed at this state if the market manager has signed over a current trading price, and it is =< $1280 per ounce.
+    The channel can only be closed
+    at this state if the market manager
+    has signed over a current trading
+    price, and it is =< $1280 per ounce.
-    If you can show that the market manager signed over 2 final prices, then you can take all the money from the channel, and the market manager gets nothing. %this is similar to slasher-transaction in some bonded proof of stake protocols.
+    If you can show that the market
+    manager signed over 2 final prices,
+    then you can take all the money
+    from the channel, and the market
+    manager gets nothing.
+    % this is similar to slasher-transaction
+    % in some bonded proof of stake protocols.

     Y = final price of gold per ounce that the market manager chose.
     X = 998 / Y,%this is the number of ounces of gold you own.